djibe/Android-tutorials/README.md

 ## Sony Xperia Z2 Tablet LTE/Castor or Wi-Fi/Castor_windy

-You can upgrade your Sony Xperia Z2 Tablet LTE/Castor or WiFi/Castor_windy from any version to Android 11 R / LineageOS 18.1.
+You can upgrade your Sony Xperia Z2 Tablet LTE/Castor or WiFi/Castor_windy from any version to Android 11 / LineageOS 18.1.

-Tutorial is here (14.000+ views): <https://forum.xda-developers.com/t/guide-tutorial-howto-sony-xperia-z2-tablet-stock-to-android-11.4356605/>
+Tutorial is here (19.000+ views): <https://forum.xda-developers.com/t/guide-tutorial-howto-sony-xperia-z2-tablet-stock-to-android-11.4356605/>

 What you will learn: